zairahira/Git-Cheat-Sheet/README.md

 # Forking

 forking creates a copy of the original repo in your account.
-Then you can make chaneges in a branch and then create a PR(Pull Request)
+Then you can make changes in a branch and then create a PR(Pull Request)

 ![img](./images/fork%23.gif)